 Setting & Lifestyle

-Burlington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Burlington does not have a public transit system used by locals to get to and from work.